Quality and quantity are the key factors to successfully treat gingivitis on one tooth.

 This is another teeth cleaning method to smooth away the rough spots when the tartar and plaque is removed from under the gums line

 Surgical Dental Techniques

-If the tartar and plaque prolongs for a long time and develop into infectious periodontitis disease.
+If the tartar and plaque prolong for a long time and develops into infectious periodontitis disease.

 Then it can only be removed by surgical dental techniques.